-- completed an IB diploma in English (Standard Level English B is not acceptable), or
+- completed an International Baccalaureate (IB) diploma (completion of SL English B is not sufficient) or

-- completed the full GCE program (O Levels, AS Levels, and A Levels), or
+- completed the full GCE Program (O Level, A/S Level and Advanced Level);

-- lived in a country where English is the acknowledged primary language for the most recent three years prior to beginning their studies at Queen's, or
+- lived in a country where English is the acknowledged primary language for the most recent 3 years prior to beginning their university studies; or

-- attended an educational institution full-time where English is the language of instruction for the most recent three years prior to beginning their studies at Queen's.
+- attended an education institution full-time where the medium of instruction is English for the most recent 3 years prior to beginning their university studies.

 Offres d'admission pour les élèves du secondaire de l'Ontario